golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 ## Golem overview

-Golem is a network of nodes that implement the Golem network protocol.
+Golem is a network of nodes that implement the Golem Network protocol.
 We provide the default implementation of such a node in the form of the Golem service, called [Yagna](https://github.com/golemfactory/yagna).

 The nodes in the network can act as __providers__ or __requestors__.
 Both the requestor and the provider share the same implementation of the Golem service.